sprblm/dots-patterns/patterns/content-curators/index.md

 ### The Design Solution

-Users can pick third-party organizations, applicatoins, or services to curate their content feed.
+Users can pick third-party organizations, applications, or services to curate their content feed.
 Make it easy for developers to write programs that provide curation for social network feeds.
 Allow users to choose what algorithm(s) they want to use.